jazzband/django-tinymce/README.md

-django-tinymce
+gu-django-tinymce
 ===

-**django-tinymce** is a Django application that contains a widget to render a form field as a TinyMCE editor.
+**gu-django-tinymce** is a Django application that contains a widget to render a form field as a TinyMCE editor.

 Quickstart:
 ===

-Install django-tinymce:
+Install gu-django-tinymce:

-    $ pip install django-tinymce
+    $ pip install gu-django-tinymce

 Add tinymce to INSTALLED_APPS in settings.py for your project: